On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: System Model and the M-SBL Algorithm

-This new interpretation of the M-SBL cost as a Bregman matrix divergence beckons two interesting questions: \begin{enumerate}[label=\roman*] \item Are there other matrix divergences besides LogDet Bregman matrix divergence which are better suited for covariance matching? \item How to exploit the structural similarities between the M-SBL cost and the Bregman (LogDet) matrix divergence to devise faster and more robust techniques for the type-2 maximum likelihood procedure? \end{enumerate} We believe that evaluating the performance of other matrix divergences for covariance matching is a worthwhile exercise to pursue and can lead to development of new, improved algorithms for the JSSR problem.
-Our preliminary results in this direction can be found in~\cite{Khanna17RDCMP}. \ifdefined \VERBOSE More details about the connection between the exponential family of distributions and Bregman divergences can be found in \cite{DhillonTropp08MatrixNearness}. \fi
+This new interpretation of the M-SBL cost as a Bregman matrix divergence elicits two interesting questions: \begin{enumerate}[label=\roman*] \item Are there other matrix divergences besides LogDet Bregman matrix divergence which are better suited for covariance matching? \item How to exploit the structural similarities between the M-SBL cost and the Bregman (LogDet) matrix divergence to devise faster and more robust techniques for the type-II likelihood maximization? \end{enumerate} It is our opinion that exploring the use of other matrix divergences for covariance matching is worth further investigation with the potential for new, improved algorithms for support recovery.
+Preliminary results in this direction have been quite encouraging.
+For example, in \cite{Khanna17RDCMP}, an $\alpha$-R\'{e}nyi divergence objective is considered for covariance matching, and a fast greedy algorithm is developed for joint-sparse support recovery. \ifdefined \VERBOSE More details about the connection between the exponential family of distributions and Bregman divergences can be found in \cite{DhillonTropp08MatrixNearness}. \fi